pingcap/ossinsight/blog/2022-05-03-explore-deep-in-4.6-billion-github-events/index.md

 #### **Number of PRs**

 The charts below show the monthly and accumulated number of PRs of the two repositories.
 As you can see, K8s has received stable and consistent PR contributions ever since its inception and its accumulated number of PRs has also grown steadily.
-Moby had vibrant PR submissions before late 2017, but started to lose afterwards.
+Moby had vibrant PR submissions before late 2017, but started to drop afterwards.
 Its accumulated number of PRs reached a plateau in 2017, which has remained the case ever since.

 ![](./media/monthly-and-accumulated-pr-number.png)